jreutimann/jreutimann/slides/rest/rest.md

 http://api.example.com/device-management/managed-devices  /* This is better */
 ```

-- Use hyphens (-) to improve the readability of URIs
+- Use hyphens (-) to improve the readability of URIs ("kebab-case")
 ```
 http://api.example.com/devicemanagement/manageddevices/
 http://api.example.com/device-management/managed-devices  /* This is better */